 The problem with naming names is where do you stop and the truth is ‘somewhere’.
 The people above are the ones which would be in close orbit but of course its not everyone who deserves credit and praise.
 Jo Summerbell, Laoishe, Katie, Richard, Andy, Hannah are all heroes.
 Caroline, Kat, Hamish, Gabriel, Donnach and Ian and Clive are all responsible for producing something for which I’m proud and thankful for the opportunity.

 So… whats next?

-Want to get me working with you on projects?
+Want to get me working with you on your projects?
 Here are a few things I could help you with:

 - Coaching talent on performance.
 Remote or in person.

 - Analysis of markets and performance.

 - Leading training sessions- remote or in person.

 - Editorial advice and guidance.

 - Bespoke presentations or sessions.